Royals vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has eight doubles, a triple, four walks and 14 RBI (34 total hits).
-He's also stolen 15 bases.
+- Esteury Ruiz has collected 35 hits with eight doubles, a triple and four walks.
+He has driven in 16 runs with 16 stolen bases.

-- Ruiz has picked up at least one hit in seven straight games.
-During his last 10 outings he is batting .286 with three doubles, a triple, a walk and five RBI.
+- Ruiz takes an eight-game streak with at least one hit into this contest.
+During his last 10 outings he is hitting .310 with three doubles, a triple, a walk and seven RBI.

 Ruiz Recent Games